Celebrating 35 years – the Suzuki Katana

-My interest in motorcycles didn't really blossom until around 15 years ago.
-My mother was a pessimist and me simply owning a BMX as a kid caused her enough stress.
-In fact I'm pretty sure that if I'd added an engine into the equation she would have had a nervous breakdown before I finished high school.
-This didn't however stop me from taking notice of particularly cool motorcycles that were released during my younger years.
-One such bike that never failed to capture my attention was Suzuki's mighty Katana and this year marks the legends 35th anniversary.
+My interest in motorcycles didn’t really blossom until around 15 years ago.
+My mother worries too much and me owning a BMX as a kid caused her enough stress.
+In fact, I’m pretty sure that if I’d added an engine into the equation she would have had a nervous breakdown before I finished school.
+This didn’t, however, stop me from taking notice of particularly cool motorcycles that were released during my younger years.
+One such bike that never failed to capture my attention was Suzuki’s mighty Katana and this year marks the legends 35th anniversary.

 The Katana’s unique angular design is undeniably a product of the 1980’s style, but unlike legwarmers and snap bracelets it’s withstood the test of time.
 Still turning heads and challenging opinions 35 years on, the Katana is still to this day unlike anything else on the road.

 Created to improve Suzuki’s public image the Katana was the brainchild of Suzuki’s German marketing manager Manfred Becker.
 In a rather unusual move the Japanese manufacturer put their trust in European design firm ‘Target Design’ to create the groundbreaking motorcycle.
 Headed by ex-BMW Designer Hans Muth, Target unveiled two 650cc concepts to the public prior to the final release of the 1100cc production Katana in 1981.